Janecv0/MT-Autograder/README.md

 Also pull latest python image: ```docker pull python ```

 ### Clone repo
-After copying or downloading this repo get into develop_api branch.
+After copying or downloading this repo get into main branch for deployment, other for development
 ### Create virtual environment
 ```
 python -m venv venv